pamsler/keypasser/README.md

 - Keep MASTER_KEY and SESSION_SECRET secret and persistent.

-- Secrets are encrypted in Postgres and deleted on first view or expiry.
+- Files are encrypted on disk and deleted on first successful download or expiry.

 - Use app-specific SMTP credentials where possible.